BlinkZer0/Shitty-Clock-Unlicensed/README.md

 ---

 **Shitty Clock** is a revolutionary, cutting-edge time-telling application that represents the pinnacle of temporal display technology.
-Despite its modest name, Shitty Clock delivers unparalleled performance that competitors can only dream of:
+We Shitty engineers at Shitty Softwares™ have crafted something truly special—and by special, we mean spectacularly restricted.
+Despite its modest name, Shitty Clock delivers unparalleled performance that competitors can only dream of (but legally cannot replicate):

 - ⚡ **Sub-nanosecond accuracy** - More precise than atomic clocks
 - 🚀 **Zero CPU utilization** - Achieves perfect time display while consuming 0% processor resources (quantum optimization)